-I. Machinery
+1. Machinery

-This group includes the turbine, gearbox or drive belts, generator, hydraulic or electrical actuators, and the water inlet control valve.
+This group includes the turbine, gearbox or belt-drives, generator, hydraulic or electrical actuators, and the water inlet control valve.

 Generally speaking, machinery costs for high head schemes are lower than for low head schemes of similar power.
 High head machines have to pass less water than low head machines for the same power output and are therefore smaller.
-They also run faster and thus can often be connected directly to the generator without the complication of gearbox or belts.
+They also run faster and thus can often be connected directly to the generator without the complication of gearbox or belts & pulleys.

-II.
-Civil Works
+2. Civil Works

-This includes the intake, forebay tank and screen, the pipeline or channel to carry the water to the turbine, the turbine house and machinery foundations, and the tailrace channel to return the water to the river.
+This includes the intake structure, forebay tank and screen, the pipeline or channel to carry the water to the turbine, the turbine house and machinery foundations, and the tailrace channel to return the water to the river.

 The Civil Works are largely site-specific.
 On high head sites the major cost will be the pipeline; on low head sites probably the water intake, screens and channel.

-III.
-Electrical Works
+3. Electrical Works

 The electrical system will involve the control system, the wiring within the turbine house, and a transformer if required, plus the cost of connection to the electricity network.
-These costs are largely dependent on the maximum power output of the installation.
+These costs are largely dependent on the maximum power output of the installation and the distance to the local network.
 The connection cost is set by the local electricity distribution company.

-IV.
-External Costs
+4. External Costs

-This could encompass the engineering services of a professional to design and manage the installation, plus the costs of obtaining a the licences, planning permission, etc. For a 100kW small hydro installation, the costs could range as follows:-
+This could encompass the engineering services of a professional to design and manage the installation, plus the costs of obtaining a the licences, planning permission, etc.